mdsol/mauth-client-ruby/README.md

 Configuration is set through environment variables:

 - `MAUTH_PRIVATE_KEY`
   - Required for signing and for authenticating responses.
-May be omitted if only remote authentication of requests is being performed.

 - `MAUTH_PRIVATE_KEY_FILE`
   - May be used instead of `MAUTH_PRIVATE_KEY`, mauth-client will load the file instead.